ibexa/documentation-developer/docs/guide/extending/extending_udw.md

-# Extending Universal Discovery Widget (UDW)
+# Extending Universal Discovery Widget

-Universal Discovery module allows you to browse the content structure and search for content using an interactive interface: browse, search, create, and bookmarks view .
+Universal Discovery Widget (UDW) allows you to browse the content structure and search for content using an interactive interface: browse, search, create, and bookmarks view .

 ## How to use UDW?